ebird/ebirdst/docs/articles/trends.md

 ### Vector (abundance-scaled circles)

-To produce maps similar to those on the eBird Status and Trends website the function [`vectorize_trends()`](https://ebird.github.io/ebirdst/reference/vectorize_trends.md) will convert the tabular trends into spatial circles with areas roughly proportional to the relative abundance in each 27 km by 27 km cell.
-To produce circles that arean’t skewed it’s important to provide the coordinate reference system you intend to map the resulting trends in.
+To produce maps similar to those on the eBird Status and Trends website, the function [`vectorize_trends()`](https://ebird.github.io/ebirdst/reference/vectorize_trends.md) will convert the tabular trends into spatial circles with areas roughly proportional to the relative abundance in each 27 km by 27 km cell.
+To produce circles that aren’t skewed it’s important to provide the coordinate reference system you intend to map the resulting trends in.
-This will ideally be an equal area projection and in the example before we’ve used the Equal Earth projection centered on North America.
+This will ideally be an equal area projection and in the example below we’ve used the Equal Earth projection centered on North America.

 ``` r

 trends_circles <- vectorize_trends(trends_sagthr,
                                    crs = "+proj=eqearth +lon_0=-96")
 ```

-Next, we’ll assign colors based on the cumulative trend (`abd_trend`) using the same breaks as is used on the website.
+Next, we’ll assign colors based on the cumulative trend (`abd_trend`) using the same breaks as are used on the website.

 ``` r

 # define legend
 max_trend <- ceiling(max(abs(trends_circles$abd_trend)))
 legend_breaks <- seq(0, 40, by = 10)